 The RX 570 comes in at between a $100 – $160, this card probably offers the best price to performance ratio of any budget graphics card currently available fresh out of the box.

-Offering performance that’s better than the GTX Titan, the RX 570 is significant stuff above the 1050 Ti and rivals performance of the GTX 1063 gig while this GPU does have a 6-pin power connector, it’s 120W TDP is low enough that almost any budget system can accept the card.
+Offering performance that’s better than the GTX Titan, the RX 570 is essential stuff above the 1050 Ti and rivals performance of the GTX 1063 gig while this GPU does have a 6-pin power connector, it’s 120W TDP is low enough that almost any budget system can accept the card.

-If you want to give your system a 1080p makeover then the RX 570 is a great place to start and pairing this card with the rising three CPU would probably be the best option available if you’re looking to build a new PC in 2019.
+If you want to give your system a 1080p makeover, then the RX 570 is a great place to start and pairing this card with the rising three CPU would probably be the best option available if you’re looking to build a new PC in 2019.

-There are many different budget graphics cards available at almost all different ranges and all it takes is some research to discover which GPU best fits your needs and price.
-It just takes time but hopefully, your investment will be worth it in the end.
+There are many different budget graphics cards available at almost all different ranges, and all it takes is some research to discover which GPU best fits your needs and price.
+It just takes time, but hopefully, your investment will be worth it in the end.